ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the **Navigation Menu** icon ![menu icon](../icons/icon_hamburger.svg), then click > **VPC Infrastructure** ![VPC icon](../../icons/vpc.svg) > **VPNs** in the Network section.
 1. Select the **Client-to-site servers** tab.
 1. Select the VPN server where you want to add a route.
-Then, in the **VPN server details** page, select the **VPN server routes** tab.
+Then, select the **VPN server routes** tab.
 1. Select **Create +**.
 1. Give the route a name.
 1. Specify a destination CIDR range for the destination network.
 For example: